FernandoH-G/Cooperate/README.md

+Fork from RaulB97/MPG.
+Shoutout to those peeps!

-# Multiplayer Puzzle-ish Game
+# Cooperate - The Game
 `npm install` to download dependencies.
 Use when node_modules is deleted.
-`node server.js` to run game.
+`nmp run` to start the game via nodemon.